krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 ### Amazon CloudFront <a id="CloudFront"></a>

+To use CloudFront to distribute your website content, create a distribution and specify settings for it.
+When you create a distribution, CloudFront assigns a domain name to the distribution, such as d111111abcdef8.cloudfront.net.
+You can use this domain name in the URLs for your content.
+Instead of using this provided domain name, you can use an alternate domain name (also known as a CNAME).

 - Cache copies of content close to your users
 - CloudFront routes request to nearest edge location

 - CDN as we know for __caching content around the world__.
 - You __can define a maximum time to live__ and a default TTL for records.